michal-baran/MatchGame/README.md

 Game rules:
 1. An the beggining, players draw two cards with characters symbols.
 2. The game starts: first player pushes cube on the top-left field - the pushed cube is now on the second player side.
-3. The second player can choose a symbol from cube in his hand, a push it into almost any field on the board (except the one, from which cube comes from).
+3. The second player can choose a symbol from cube in his hand, and push it into almost any field on the board (except the one, from which cube comes from).
+The pushed cube lands on the first player side.
+4. The first player does the same as the second player in step 3.
+5. The game continues until one of the players has a "match".

+Goal:
+The player who scores 5 points wins.